ARO 24 Series: Others Versions

+ARO Dragon

+While ARO 24 series were used by the Romanian military, a military specific version called the ARO Dragon was designed and built.
+The ARO Dragon featured a simplified flat paneled body and came in several variants to include an armored variant.

-The ARO Dragon Zivil was a civilian version of the Dragon.
+The ARO Dragon Civil was a civilian version of the Dragon.

 Revisions

 The first generation of ARO 24, between 1972 and 1976, had Dacia 1300 headlights and round taillights similar to the ARO M461.
 From 1977, round headlights were used like in the IMS and the rear lights were restyled.
 In 1985, a new front grille and smaller round headlights were introduced.
 Also, they were available with double headlights, that were used mostly on the 244.
-In 1995, the double headlight front design was slightly restyled and the rear lights were used Oltcit Club lamps.
+In 1995, the double headlight front design was slightly restyled, and the rear lights were used Oltcit Club lamps.
 The last restyling, in 1998, was a slight facelift of the previous model and it introduced the so-called Toyota-type ornaments.

-The vehicle was replaced by the ARO 10 Series of jeeps.